Yellowtail Kingfish – Hard fighting premier New Zealand gamefish by Allan Burgess and Dick Marquand

 Warning!
 Winding a 6:1 high-speed reel flat-out will see the jig break the surface and come aboard like “sniper fire.”
-Double your braided line and tie with a spider-hitch to give a 30cm double.
+Double your braided line and tie with a spider hitch to give a 30cm double.
 The knot helps warn of the jig’s “arrival” at the surface.
-It also pays to thread 60mm of soft rubber tube onto the line to act as shock absorber to stop the coastlock/bearing swivel damaging your rod tip.
+It also pays to thread 60mm of soft rubber tube onto the line to act as shock-absorber to stop the coast lock/bearing swivel damaging your rod tip.

-The 125 gram jigs can be cast on a popper rod (soft tip jig rod) and be fished somewhere between a jig and a popper!
+The 125 g jigs can be cast on a popper rod (soft tip jig rod) and be fished somewhere between a jig and a popper!
 Shimano’s TSM IV star drag reels are excellent for this.
 Keep the spool tight or you are sure to get a “bird’s nest” at the worst possible moment!

 A strongly built eggbeater reel is a safer option when targeting kingfish with a surface popper.
 There is no danger of a “bird’s nest” casting into the wind.
 Use at least 25 lb mono on the reel as good kingfish will be extremely difficult to stop.

 the bottom and this heavy gear will be difficult to pull free.
 Carry a short length of dowel in your pocket and wrap the braid around it to pull the hook free of the rocks or kelp.
 Don’t use your rod or reel.
 They aren’t designed for such treatment and can easily be broken.

 Some jig losses are inevitable.
-Like salmon angling: some days you can loose plenty of jigs, while on other days none at all.
+Like salmon angling: some days you can lose plenty of jigs, while on other days none at all.
 If going out on an extended trip after kingfish it would be good policy to take at least a dozen jigs per angler.
-Sometimes you can loose them one after the other.
+Sometimes you can lose them one after the other.
 The rigging method shown here should at least reduce losses from barracouta.

-Poppers are not likely to snag on the bottom but are still lost occasionally by hooking up in kelp, or as I have done, accidentally cast half way up a hillside and stuck in the bushes!
+Poppers are not likely to snag on the bottom but are still lost occasionally by hooking up in kelp, or as I have done, accidentally cast halfway up a hillside and stuck in the bushes!

 It is likely that very few yellowtail kingfish are caught off the Canterbury coast because recreational anglers generally don’t target fish for them.
 A yellowtail kingfish was caught at the mouth of Canterbury’s Waimakariri River on 6 January 2012 by an angler spin fishing for kahawai or salmon.

 The yellowtail kingfish is an extremely powerful fighter when caught on rod and reel.
-They will take dead baits but are more likely to be hooked on a live bait such as mullet, kahawai and flying fish.
+They will take dead baits but are more likely to be hooked on live bait such as mullet, kahawai and flying fish.

 Kingfish will also take a rapidly retrieved jig or surface popper.
-Also takes a trolled lure – Rapalas in particular.
+Also, takes a trolled lure – Rapalas in particular.

-Canterbury Kingfish February 2016
+Canterbury Kingfish February 2016 Video